top of page

 Among them, Rukatac (Maraština) is the most traditional.
 Once considered a simple and everyday variety, it has recently revealed surprising depth and complexity in the hands of dedicated and forward-thinking winemakers.

 The nearby island of Korčula, just across the channel, is historically the heartland of Dalmatian white wines, particularly Pošip and Grk.
 The close geographical and cultural connection between Korčula and Pelješac is reflected in viticulture as well.
-Many Pelješac producers still rely on Korčula vineyards for these varieties, while others have begun planting Pošip on Pelješac itself, where it adapts well and produces rich, aromatic wines with a distinct expression of the local terroir.

-For visitors, these wines often come as a pleasant surprise, offering a fresher and more nuanced side of Pelješac beyond its well-known reds
+When exploring Pelješac on a wine tasting tour, these wines often come as a pleasant surprise, offering a fresher and more nuanced side of Pelješac beyond its well-known reds

 A global wine story: Miljenko "Mike" Grgich